yaniomar/Full-Stack-Registration-System/README.md

 "# salonWebsite"
-This website is a dynamic registration website that is mainly used for salons.
+We are working on a full stack and a dynamic website registration website mainly used for salons.
 However, it can be used for other services since it is dynamic.